 Looking further in Marilyn's book, she does state that Eliza Ann (Charles Brogan Jr's wife) was raised by her "grandparents" John and Mary Magdalene.
 But if she was Chris's kid, they would be her Aunt and Uncle.
 Do you have anything that shows that Joachim had a daughter Eliza Ann??
 I don't.

-1) John P. said in an affidavit that he knew he was born in
+1) John P. said in an affidavit that he knew he was born

-his Father and Mother, Blausius and Mary told him that's when he was
+his Father and Mother, Blausius and Mary told him that's

 and he remembered it.No wonder he made Corporal huh.